Skip to Main Content

 Course Reserves

-Course Reserves is a library service that supports instructors with providing digital and physical items for courses.
-We help with the creation of course resource lists.
+Course Reserves is a library service that supports instructors and students by providing digital and physical items for courses.
 Physical items have a library location of Course Reserves and have shortened loan periods, usually a few hours.
 Course resource lists are managed and viewed through the Course Resources tab in Canvas.

 For Instructors